statbiophys/MINIMALIST/README.md

 Written by Giulio Isacchini, MPIDS Göttingen - ENS Paris and Natanael Spisak, ENS Paris

 The code is written in Python3.
 Last updated on 24-05-2021

-Reference: MINIMALIST: Mutual INformatIon Maximisation for Amortized Likelihood Inference from Sampled Trajectories, Giulio Isacchini, Natanel Spisak, Armita Nourmohammad, Aleksandra M. Walczak, Thierry Mora
+Reference: MINIMALIST: Mutual INformatIon Maximisation for Amortized Likelihood Inference from Sampled Trajectories, Giulio Isacchini, Natanel Spisak, Armita Nourmohammad, Thierry Mora and Aleksandra M. Walczak

 ### To reproduce the figures